uit2712/ValidateHelper/README.md

 - __errorMessagePlaceHolder__: A placeholder for __maxlength__ in __errorMessage__
 - __maxlength__: Maximum length
 ### Function
-Validate input uses a function __validate__ like we can use this to validate email or phone with regex
+Validate input uses a function __validate__ like we can use this to validate email or phone with regex.
 ```js
 type ValidatorType = {
     type: 'function';